IngmarBitter/defenders/md/Salvation/Baptism.md

     - Acts 8:36-38

-**Humbling submission:** Baptism serves as a humbling act of submission to God, and more so if it is by full immersion ranther than just sprikling.
+**Humbling submission:** Baptism as an act of humble submission to God is more profound when it involves full immersion.

-**Personal Experience:** For many believers, full immersion provides a more profound and impactful personal experience.
-It is often seen as a more dramatic and tangible representation of a deep spiritual transformation.
+**Personal Experience:** For many believers, full immersion provides a more impactful and tangible experience, symbolizing a deep spiritual transformation.

-## The Importance of Baptism for Believers
+## The Significance of Baptism for Believers

-The Bible explicitly commands in Matthew 28:19 that all disciples of Christ shall be baptized.
-It does not state anywhere a reason not to be baptized nor to delay Baptism.
-Thus this is a universal command for Christians, and being baptized (by full immersion) should be and in many churches is a requirement for church membership.
+Baptism is a commanded practice for Christians, as explicitly stated in Matthew 28:19.
+There is no biblical directive to delay or avoid baptism.
+Hence, it is universally commanded for Christians and often a prerequisite for church membership.

 !!!
     Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit
     - Mat 28:19 MEV

 In contemporary times, when an adult embraces Christianity, their public verbal declaration of belief is typically seen as a sign of their faith in Christ.
 The subsequent baptism is the right thing to do, but with little social consequences.
-However, in the era of the New Testament, this practice differed significantly.
-During that period, the primary expectation for expressing one's newfound faith was not through verbal acknowledgment, but rather through baptism in the name of Jesus Christ.
-This distinction was notably significant in the context of the Jewish community.
-While a mere confession of faith could be overlooked or disregarded by the Jewish community, baptism represented a more profound and consequential act.
-Undergoing baptism in the name of Jesus Christ could lead to expulsion from the Jewish temple and its religious community.
+However, in the New Testament era, this practice differed significantly.
+Baptism, rather than a mere verbal confession, was the primary expression of a new faith, especially significant within the Jewish community.
+While a mere confession of faith could be overlooked or disregarded by the Jewish community, baptism in the name of Jesus Christ wwrepresented a more profound and consequential act that could lead to expulsion from the Jewish temple and its religious community.
 This severe repercussion underscored the depth of commitment to the Christian faith, as it demonstrated that the individual placed their belief in Jesus above the conventions and expectations of Jewish culture.

-## The Timing of Baptism: Upon Commitment to Christ
+## Prompt Baptism After Committing to Christ

-Baptism should occur as soon as possible after an individual commits to Christ.
-It is a commandment that ought to be followed and also is a great, memorable way to publicly express one's faith and willingness to follow Jesus.
-Typically, baptisms are performed the next Sunday morning in the presence of the church corgregation to witness and celebrate.
-For special occasions, such as Easter Sunday, river- or ocean-baptisms may be performed that new believers wait a little longer than a week for.
+Baptism should be administered as soon as possible after an individual commits to Christ.
+It is a significant and memorable way to publicly express one's faith and decision to follow Jesus.
+Typically, baptisms are conducted the following Sunday morning in the presence of the church corgregation to witness and celebrate.
+Special occasions, such as Easter Sunday, might involve river- or ocean-baptisms that new believers may choose to wait a little longer than a week for.

-The New Testament has several examples of new believers being baptized right after committing to belief in Christ, witnessed by other believers:
+TSeveral New Testament examples illustrate the practice of baptizing new believers immediately after they commit to Christ:

-**The Day of Pentecost (Acts 2:41):** After Peter's sermon on the Day of Pentecost, about three thousand people who accepted his message were baptized.
+**The Day of Pentecost (Acts 2:41):** About three thousand people believed and were baptized following Peter's sermon.

 !!!
     Then those who gladly received his word were baptized, and that day about three thousand souls were added to them.

     - Acts 2:41 MEV

-**The Ethiopian Eunuch (Acts 8:36-38):** Philip shared the gospel with an Ethiopian eunuch who was traveling in a chariot.
-Upon understanding and accepting the message, the eunuch requested being baptised and Philip confirmed the sinerity of his belief and then bapized him.
+**The Ethiopian Eunuch (Acts 8:36-38):** Philip shared the gospel with an Ethiopian eunuch.
+Upon understanding and accepting the message, the eunuch requested being baptised.
+Philip confirmed the sinerity of his belief and then bapized him.

 !!!
     ​As they went on their way, they came to some water.
 And the eunuch said, “Look, here is water.
 What hinders me from being baptized?”   ​Philip said, “If you believe with all your heart, you may.”
 He answered, “I believe that Jesus Christ is the Son of God.”   ​And he commanded the chariot to halt.
 Then both Philip and the eunuch went down into the water, and he baptized him.